Other Disease & Disease Group Organisations

-TIF enjoys a fruitful partnership with EGAN, as thalassaemia is a genetic disease whose patients and their representatives should be actively involved in the development of therapies and in the sharing of best practice methods of medical genetic services.
+HOW TIF WORKS WITH EGANTIF enjoys a fruitful partnership with EGAN, as thalassaemia is a genetic disease whose patients and their representatives should be actively involved in the development of therapies and in the sharing of best practice methods of medical genetic services.

 More information about this network can be found at its official website.

 The European Liver Patients Association (ELPA) aims to promote and protect the interests of people with liver disease by distributing information with relation to the global epidemiology of liver disease, thus advocating for awareness campaigns for the purposes of prevention and sharing of experiences of successful initiatives.

 Furthtermore, ELPA works with the EU and with professional bodies such as EASL, to ensure that treatment and care are harmonised across Europe to the highest standards.